nicoscore99/arriva/readme.md

 ```

 ### Adding Dependencies
-Add new dependencies to `requirements.txt` and update `setup.py` if necessary.
+Add new dependencies to `requirements.txt`.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgments